 Create An Email Course

 An email course is like movie previews or trailers.
 They feature a short but valuable part of your online course and nurture your email leads until they are ready to buy the main package.
 Take this as a good example.
-Imagine you created an online system on how to build apps using Java.
-You could extract a short excerpt from the course, which will then be sent as an email to your leads.
+Imagine you created one of the systems on how to build apps using Java.
+You could extract a short excerpt from the course, which will then be emailed to your leads.
 Or create new content entirely.
 Consider topics like these for your email course sequence:

 - Day 1: A welcome email and an introduction to what Java is.